fuglaro/valance/valanceAPI/README.md

 ## Ideas

 XXX TODO return values as ordered dicts with column or label as key.
 Good for label feature, good for expanding in UIs, good for internal algorithm.
+Actually just return labels in the top row.
+Clean.
+Cool.
+Crisp

 ### Schema